viktor-platform/sample-travelling-salesman/README.md

 ![Alt text](Screenshot.PNG)

 The [traveling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) is a popular subject when discussing [NP-hard](https://en.wikipedia.org/wiki/NP-hardness) problems.
-A screenshot of the application is shown in the figure above.
+A screenshot of the VIKTOR app is shown in the figure above.
 There are a lot of different approaches to solving this problem.
 The goal of this app is to showcase some of these approaches inside the VIKTOR environment.
 While no new approach is developed in this app, the app will allow you to play with the different algorithms so you can try to get the best solution for a generated topology.

 ### 2-opt